 Shaking, you move carefully on through the house, wondering if the ghost is really who you thought.
 You come to avoid mirrors because the ghost puts its ugliest reflection in them.
 You don’t want to enter the cellar for wine to calm your nerves because the ghost, in a rage, once scared you half to death down there and blocked the door so you had to listen to it.

 This same type of activity repeats itself for a week, and then the house is eerily silent.
 Nothing moves, nothing whispers.
 The sun shines brightly through the window.
-But you continue to cautiously look around corners, fling open shower curtains with your heart pounding in your chest.
+But you continue to cautiously look around corners, flinging open shower curtains with your heart pounding in your chest.
 You are anxious and wish you could leave the house, but you’ve invested all your finances into it.
 There’s nowhere to go.

 And who do you talk to about a ghost for goodness sake?
 Anytime someone’s come to visit, the ghost was silent – not a peep.
 It appears that you live in the perfect house.
 If you started talking about a ghost, people wouldn’t believe you.
 They’d think you were crazy!
 Maybe you are crazy.

 The silence continues for another week.
 You begin to appreciate the sunshine.
-You begin to humming out loud and smiling at yourself in the mirror.
+You begin humming out loud and smiling at yourself in the mirror.
 You feel good about your house; you feel your spirit and hope returning.

-So as you start down the stairs to grab that bottle of vintage wine, you hear a whisper in your ear…
+But as you start down the stairs to grab that bottle of vintage wine, you hear a whisper in your ear…